Salzburg

 Salzburg (Note: /ˈsɔːltsbɜːrɡ/ SAWLTS-burg, /alsoUKˈsælts-/ SALTS--, /ˈsɔːlz-, ˈsɑːlz-, ˈsælz-/ SAWLZ--,_-SA(H)LZ--; /de-AT/, /de/.) is the fourth-largest city in Austria.
-In 2020 its population was 156,852.
+In 2026 its population was 157,994.
 The city lies on the Salzach River, near the border with Germany and at the foot of the Alps mountains.

 The town occupies the site of the Roman settlement of Iuvavum.
 Founded as an episcopal see in 696, it became a seat of the archbishop in 798.
-Its main sources of income were salt extraction, trade, as well as gold mining.
+Its main sources of income were salt extraction, trade and gold mining.
 The fortress of Hohensalzburg, one of the largest medieval fortresses in Europe, dates from the 11th century.
 In the 17th century, Salzburg became a centre of the Counter-Reformation, with monasteries and numerous Baroque churches built.
 Salzburg has an extensive cultural and educational history, being the birthplace of Wolfgang Amadeus Mozart and being home to three universities and a large student population.
 Today, along with Vienna and the Tyrol, Salzburg is one of Austria's most popular tourist destinations.

-Salzburg's historic center (Altstadt) is renowned for its Baroque architecture and is one of the best-preserved city centres north of the Alps.
-The historic center was listed as a UNESCO World Heritage Site in 1996.
+Salzburg's historic centre (Altstadt) is renowned for its Baroque architecture and is one of the best-preserved city centres north of the Alps.
+The historic centre was listed as a UNESCO World Heritage Site in 1996.